bowenyi-umich/bowenyi-umich.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Joined the Blablablab and began an academic odyssey!
-Will work with Ben Litterier (PhD candidate) on his podcast project, along with a fellow undergraduate student Irena Li.
+Will work with Ben Litterier (PhD candidate) on his podcast project, along with a fellow CS major Irena Li.

 Was the first school day with an unprecedented campus-wide black out.
 However, that day will stay the brighest in my memory!